AdamMvibarouk/ViboraUK/README.md

-Summary of Back-End Database Development Macdonald
+# Summary of Back-End Database Development: Macdonald

 This section of the project outlines the design, creation, and population of the complete relational database used throughout our padel e-commerce website.
 The database forms the backbone of the application, supporting products, categories, customers, orders, stock management, and more.

 I was responsible for building the entire cs2team18_db schema, implementing all relationships, and preparing production-ready product data for use by the rest of the development team.

-Database Schema (implemented using MySQL)
+# Database Schema (implemented using MySQL)

 The database was designed from scratch to provide a structured, scalable and maintainable foundation for the website.
 It consists of all core tables required for an e-commerce platform, including: